 Darvaza Crater, or “The Gates of Hell,” is a large sinkhole in the Karakum Desert that has been on fire for over 40 years.
 The gas crater is located near the village of Darvaza, about 160 miles north of Ashgabat, the capital of Turkmenistan.

-The crater is 230 ft wide and and its depth is 30 m (98 ft).
+The crater is 230 ft wide, and its depth is 30 m (98 ft).
 It was created in 1971 during a drilling accident.

 If you look into the fiery hole, you can still see parts of the rig at the bottom.

-The Gates of Hell is Turkmenistan’s most popular tourist destinations.
+The Gates of Hell is Turkmenistan’s most popular tourist destination.